Perennials/articles/Object-oriented-programming-with-JS.md

 } );
 ```

 Lets look into inheritance.
-Inheritance is done by assigning a prototype
+Inheritance is done by assigning a prototype.
-of the prototype.
 ```js
 // declare new type
 function Cat () {